desser2002/OnlineMarket/README.md

-## When you add new page use :
+## When you add new page use to rebuild frontend part of project:
 next build
-to rebuild frontend part of project
 ## To run project local in watch mode use:
 npm run dev